 - Find your domain in the list of domains and click on it to configure it

 - Look for an option to change or update the Name Servers for this domain name.
-(Note that registering a name server is not the same thing.
-You will likely not need to register a name server).
+Only if you can’t find an option to change the name servers should you look for other terminology like possibly domain pointing or domain host (these are rare).
+Note: registering a name server is not the same thing.
+It is not likely that you will need to register a name server.

 - Once you’ve found the fields to update the name servers for the domain, enter the servers as shown for your hosting plan in our Client Centre.
 (Login and click “Settings” beside your hosting plan)

 The new name servers may take effect immediately, but the change could also take as long as 48 hours to update everywhere in the world.
 Please be patient!